ALeoLeonard/CSCI-E-49-Final/README.md

 ## Overview

 This project demonstrates a cloud-based application using Node.js, integrated with AWS Cognito for authentication and authorization.
-It showcases the implementation of OAuth callback handling, user group-based data retrieval, and secure data presentation.
+It showcases the implementation of OpenID Connect callback handling, user group-based data retrieval, and secure data presentation.

 ## Features